RobertoAyala2112/altran/README.md

 http://localhost:3025/api/clients/a0ece5db-cd14-4f21-812f-966633e7be86/policies

-To run tests:
+#To run tests:

 `$npm run test`

-Insurance API does not retunr token maxAge
+#Comments:

-Insurance API does not have a limit param on /policies
+- Insurance API does not return token maxAge, for that reason I cached it for 5 minutes.

-Swagger Documentation is not correct
+- Could the Swagger documentacion be wrong?
+Sometimes is confusing because enpoint's requirements are repeated or dont have much sense in terms of performace